sav-che/TL-2/Authors/Pirotta, Pietro Romualdo {std. Pirotta}.md

-> [!cite] BHL link: this entry starts at [page 274](https://www.biodiversitylibrary.org/item/103624#page/288/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 274](https://www.biodiversitylibrary.org/page/33189745) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Pirotta, Pietro Romualdo (1853-1936), Italian botanist (educated in Pavia); director of the botanic garden at Modena 1880-1883, professor of botany at the University of Roma 1883 (extraord.), 1888. (ord.) and director of the botanic garden until 1928. (*Pirotta*).
+Pirotta, Pietro Romualdo (1853-1936), Italian botanist (educated in Pavia); director of the botanic garden at Modena 1880-1883, professor of botany at the University of Roma 1883 (extraord.), 1888. (ord.) and director of the botanic garden until 1928.
+**Abbreviated name**: *Pirotta*

 #### Herbarium and types